 Why am I getting so many offers?

-Despite the sheer number of credit card offer mailings, the number of people who respond is tiny – both Haney and Hronek estimate 1 percent or less.
+Despite the sheer volume of credit card offer mailings, the number of people who respond is tiny and has been diminishing over time – well below half of one percent.

 So issuers are always trying to find consumers who are not only creditworthy, but who are also likely to respond to offers.
 That can be difficult because, as Haney says, “usually, people with the best risk scores respond the worst, and people with the worst risk scores respond the best.”